drbean/edit/jeffreykuo/Send_thermal_pad.md

 # **Conclusions**

-The silicone resin was synthesized using hydrolysis-polycondensation method as a modifier for silicone rubber/*h*-BN composites.
-Three kinds of silicone resin have been obtained i.e., MQ resin, vinyl-silicone resin (Vi-MQT resin) and aluminum-silicone resin (Al-MQT resin).
+Silicone resin was synthesized using the hydrolysis-polycondensation method as a modifier for silicone rubber/*h*-BN composites.
+Three kinds of silicone resin were obtained i.e., MQ resin, vinyl-silicone resin (Vi-MQT resin) and aluminum-silicone resin (Al-MQT resin).
-Addition of vinyl- and aluminum-bond as functional unit reduced the molecular weight of MQ resin due to shorter propagation process .
-The thermal stability of Vi-MQT and Al-MQT resin was higher than MQ resin due to higher bond dissociation energy, except Al-MQT5 resin.
-Both of Vi-MQT and Al-MQT resin yielded higher residue content than MQ resin.
+Addition of vinyl and aluminum bonds as functional units reduced the molecular weight of the resulting MQ resin due to a shorter propagation process.
+The thermal stability of the Vi-MQT and Al-MQT resin was higher than the MQ resin due to higher bond dissociation energy, except for the Al-MQT5 resin.
+Both of the Vi-MQT and Al-MQT resins yielded higher residue content than the MQ resin.
-Addition of MQ unit only improved the thermal stability of composite when the concentration is 10 phr.
-Addition of Vi-MQT and Al-MQT resin enhanced the thermal stability due to crosslinking reaction and by hetero-metal synergistic effect in silicone resin structure respectively.
-When it applied on the composite system, silicone composite with Vi-MQT resin showed higher thermal stability.
-Enhancement on the characteristic temperatures at maximum degradation of silicone composite with the addition of silicone resin indicated stronger interaction between the silicone rubber and particles with the addition of silicone resins.
-Increasing filler concentration of *h*-BN up to 100 phr enhanced the thermal conductivity and hardness composite up to 3.253 W m^-1^ K^-1^ and 75 shore A but reduced the tensile strength to 1.248 MPa and elongation 22% respectively.
-Addition of silicone resin improved the thermal conductivity of composites, up to 3.661, 3.962 and 4.817 W m^-1^ K^-1^ for MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-The tensile strength improved up to 1.274, 1.290 and 1.312 MPa for MQ, Vi-MQT3 and Al-MQT3 resin, elongation at break increased to 125, 188 and 150% , and hardness 69, 71 and 72 shore A with the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-The volatile content of composite increased from 0.152% of the neat composite to 0.196, 0.699 and 0.214% for MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-The density, flame resistance and volume resistivity can change with the addition of silicone resins.
+Addition of MQ units only improved the thermal stability of composites when the concentration was 10 phr.
+Addition of Vi-MQT and Al-MQT resins enhanced thermal stability due to the crosslinking reaction and hetero-metal synergistic effect in silicone resin structure, respectively.
+When applied in a composite system, silicone composites with Vi-MQT resin showed higher thermal stability.
+Enhancement of the characteristic temperatures at maximum degradation of the composites with the addition of silicone resins indicated stronger interaction between the silicone rubber and resin particles.
+Increasing filler concentration of *h*-BN up to 100 phr increased thermal conductivity and hardness of the composites to 3.253 W m^-1^ K^-1^ and 75 shore A but reduced tensile strength and elongation to 1.248 MPa and 22%, respectively.
+Addition of silicone resin improved thermal conductivity of the composites, up to 3.661, 3.962 and 4.817 W m^-1^ K^-1^ for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Tensile strength improved to 1.274, 1.290 and 1.312 MPa, elongation at break increased to 125, 188 and 150%, and hardness dropped to 69, 71 and 72 shore A with the addition of the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Volatile content of the composites increased from 0.152% for the neat composite to 0.196, 0.699 and 0.214% for ones with the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Density, flame resistance and volume resistivity also changed with the addition of silicone resin.
-Addition of silicone resin slightly decreased the density of composite to 1.405, 1.407 and 1.411 g cm^-3^ for the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-Addition of silicone resin in the structure of composite increased the volatile content at 100 phr filler addition to 0.196, 0.699 and 0.214% for MQ, Vi-MQT3 and Al-MQT3 resin. *h*-BN can be introduced into silicone rubber to enhance its flame resistance property.
-It can be seen that composites with high addition of filler loading enhanced its volume resistivity, from \>10^13^ to \>10^11^ Ω cm at 100 phr of *h*-BN.
-In the future, the results can be used as a breakthrough for developing new composite material as elastomeric application and attract an interest of the industrial communities for large-scale production.
+Addition of silicone resin slightly decreased the density of composites to 1.405, 1.407 and 1.411 g cm^-3^ for the addition of the MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Addition of silicone resin in the structure of composites increased the volatile content of 100-phr filler composites to 0.196, 0.699 and 0.214% for the MQ, Vi-MQT3 and Al-MQT3 resins. *h*-BN can be introduced into silicone rubber to enhance its flame resistance properties.
+Finally, composites with high filler loadings enhanced their volume resistivity, from \>10^13^ to \>10^11^ Ω cm at 100 phr of *h*-BN.
+In the future, the results will be of use aiding breakthroughs in the development of new composite material with elastomeric applications that attract the interest of industrial communities in large-scale production.